-I am on the Philosophy Graduate Teaching Register – a list of graduate students prepared to teach undergraduates philosophy at Oxford.
+I am on the Philosophy Graduate Teaching Register – a list of graduate students available to teach undergraduates philosophy at Oxford.
 I offer undergraduate teaching for the following finals papers: Ethics, Knowledge and Reality, Practical Ethics, Philosophy of Mind, Philosophy of Cognitive Science, and Philosophy of Logic and Language.
 I also offer teaching of the first year philosophy papers, and to teach undergraduates writing dissertations in the areas of my doctoral research of (Meta-)Metaphysics, Moral Philosophy/Ethics, and Meta-Normativity.
 I have volunteered through the University of Oxford Hub initiative Schools Plus as a Philosophy A-Level Tutor (once a week during Full Term) at a local school with a high number of disadvantaged pupils.
 The Schools Plus initiative, and I when volunteering for them, hope that we can play some role in tackling the educational disadvantage at the school-level in Oxford by working to raise the academic confidence, interest, and attainment of disadvantaged pupils.

 Teacher Training at Oxford and Cambridge

 I have received training to teach philosophy at Oxford through the Preparation for Teaching and Learning in Oxford Seminar at the Faculty of Philosophy, taught by Prof. Adrian Moore, in Michaelmas Term 2017.
 I have also received further teacher training in the form of the Teaching and Transferable Skills Course in the Faculty of Philosophy at the University of Cambridge, taught by Dr. Paulina Sliwa, in Michaelmas Term 2016.
 These courses comprise the compulsory teacher training those who tutor undergraduates philosophy at Oxford, and the Philosophy Tripos undergraduate students at Cambridge, must complete to tutor said students.
 The courses involved training in small group teaching, supporting students with special needs, and training in general supervision, assessment, and evaluation.
 I have also received additional teacher training from the University of Oxford Hub as a pre-requisite of providing volunteer philosophy teaching through their Schools Plus initiative, at Corpus Christi College, Oxford.